CPG

 After two years of category contraction, the playbook is shorter ingredient lists and real cooking performance.

-Beyond Meat, Impossible, and a wave of private-label challengers are stripping ingredient decks and chasing whole-food positioning as flexitarian shoppers return — but only on better products.
+Beyond Meat, Impossible, and a wave of private-label challengers are stripping ingredient decks and chasing whole-food positioning as flexitarian shoppers return, but only for improved products.

 What happened